 Why, When, How to Raise the Rent and Keep Tenants

-It’s not just a question of when you can raise the rent by law, but under what circumstances you should raise the rent.
-In 2022 and 2023, rising interest rates affecting landlords is a reality.
+It’s not just a question of when you can raise the rent by law but under what circumstances you should raise the rent.
+In 2022 and 2023, rising interest rates affecting landlords are a reality.
 It increases the cost of repairs, property managers, maintenance, cleaning, construction, and everything landlords have to pay for.
-This is often a question landlords struggle with because, according to the 2019 Group Consumer Housing Trends Report from Zillow, 78% of renters experienced a rent increase in 2019, where 55% of those people stated that their decision to move was directly tied to that rent increase.
+This is often a question landlords struggle with because, according to the 2019 Group Consumer Housing Trends Report from Zillow, 78% of renters experienced a rent increase in 2019, where 55% of those people stated that their decision to move was directly tied to that rental increase.

 Why raise the rent?